auphofBSF/KiCadDDM/README.md

 # KiCadDDM
 KiCad Design Data Management (This tool suite is still at concept stage).

 Update Nov17 - [Kipartman] (https://github.com/turdusmerula/kipartman) *by @turdusmerula  has many of the key components of this suite.
-I am collaborating with Sebastien to extend and support the tool to hopefully be a part or to be this vision*
+I am collaborating with Sebastien to extend and support Kipartman to hopefully be a part of this vision.
+It is possibly Kipartman may be this vision*

 ---
 # The vision